 My backed ached.
 I had been screwed to the table for about 5 hours.

+I was told that I could move my body, so I arched continuously.
 Suddenly the frame was taken off, I was put to sleep again, and the stimulator was inserted into my chest, and the electrodes were guided down the side of my neck and connected to it.
 This took approx 45 minutes.

 I awoke back at the ward.